proyectoTeresIA/attentionrank/README.md

-Based on the works: https://github.com/hd10-iupui/AttentionRank and https://github.com/oeg-upm/AttentionRankLib
+Based on the works: https://github.com/hd10-iupui/AttentionRank